LyCh1e/Stock-Prediction-Neural-Network/README.md

 # Stock Volume Prediction Neural Network

-A simple neural network system that fetches stock data from an API and predicts trade volumes with adaptive learning capabilities.
-Now with a complete GUI for easy multi-stock management!
+A neural network system that fetches stock data from an API and predicts trading volumes with adaptive learning and a complete GUI for multi-stock management.

 ## Features

 - **Neural Network**: Custom feedforward network with backpropagation
-- **API Integration**: Fetches real stock data from Alpha Vantage API
+- **API Integration**: Fetches real-time stock data from Massive API
 - **Adaptive Learning**: Continuously learns and adapts to new trading trends
 - **Volume Prediction**: Predicts next-day trading volumes based on historical patterns
 - **Model Persistence**: Save and load trained models